 With FileMaker WebDirect, the host computer must be running FileMaker Server.
 The user interface resembles the desktop FileMaker Pro application.
-The web pages and forms that the web user interacts with are dependent on the layouts and views defined in the FileMaker Pro database.
-For more information, see FileMaker WebDirect Guide.
+The webpages and forms that the web user interacts with are dependent on the layouts and views defined in the FileMaker Pro database.
+See FileMaker WebDirect Guide.

 Static publishing: If your data rarely changes, or if you don't want users to have a live connection to your database, you can use static publishing.
-With static publishing, you export data from a FileMaker Pro database to create a web page that you can further customize with HTML.
-The web page doesn't change when information in your database changes, and users don't connect to your database.
+With static publishing, you export data from a FileMaker Pro database to create a webpage that you can further customize with HTML.
+The webpage doesn't change when information in your database changes, and users don't connect to your database.
 (With FileMaker WebDirect, the data is updated in the web browser whenever the data is updated in the database.)
-For more information, see FileMaker Pro Help.
+See FileMaker Pro Help.